FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

 \section{Efficient FC-Datalog}

-As $\p$ is often not considered efficient for data complexity, \changefour{this presents an opportunity} for optimization.
-We show that this is also the case for combined complexity.
+$\fcdatalog$ captures $\p$, and as $\p$ is often not considered efficient for data complexity, this presents an opportunity for optimization.
+We show that there is also such an opportunity for combined complexity.

-\begin{theoremrep} \changeother{C}ombined complexity of $\fcdatalog$ is $\exptime$-complete. \end{theoremrep} \begin{proof} We show Theorem \ref{thm:exptime-complete} using two intermediate results.
-We show an $\exptime$ upper bound in Lemma \ref{lem:exptime-upper-bound} and $\exptime$-hardness in Lemma \ref{lem:exptime-hard}. \end{proof} \changetwo{It is straightforward to see that as our universe is finite, the number of tuples we can add to the relations is exponential.
-We therefore have a naive evaluation algorithm of a loop with an exponential bound on the number of iterations, and an exponential number of steps in each iteration.
-We can also straightforwardly reduce classical $\datalog$ evaluation to show $\exptime$-hardness}. \begin{toappendix} \begin{lemmarep} \changeother{C}ombined complexity of $\fcdatalog$ is in $\exptime$. \end{lemmarep} \begin{proof} This follows from the naive evaluation algorithm of $\fcdatalog$.
-We show that we can brute force evaluation in $\exptime$.
-We begin with all relations initialized to $\emptyset$.
+\begin{thm} \changeother{C}ombined complexity of $\fcdatalog$ is $\exptime$-complete. \end{thm} We show this with two intermediate results, Lemma \ref{lem:exptime-upper-bound} and Lemma \ref{lem:exptime-hard}.
+For the $\exptime$ upper bound, using the naive $\fcdatalog$ evaluation algorithm is enough.
+It is straightforward to see that as our universe is finite, the number of tuples we can add to the relations is exponential, and that the naive evaluation algorithm consists of a loop with an exponential bound on the number of iterations and an exponential number of steps in each iteration. \begin{lem} \changeother{C}ombined complexity of $\fcdatalog$ is in $\exptime$. \end{lem} \begin{proof} We begin with all relations initialized to $\emptyset$.
 As the universe is finite, we can run a loop that, for every relation symbol $R$ and every tuple $\Vec{t}$ that is not in the relation $R$, attempts to add $\Vec{t}$ to $R$.
 We then terminate this loop when nothing can be added.
-The number of tuples $\Vec{t}$ here is exponential in the size of the input.
+The number of tuples $\Vec{t}$ is exponential in the size of the input.
 As every iteration of this loop adds at least one tuple, we have an exponential bound on the number of iterations of this loop.
 Also, as each iteration can add an exponential number of tuples, we have an exponential bound on the number of steps of each iteration.
-As such, evaluation is in $\exptime$. \end{proof}
+Therefore, evaluation is in $\exptime$. \end{proof}